learn-co-students/dsc-seaborn-lab-onl01-dtsc-pt-052620/README.md

 ![png](index_files/index_32_0.png)

 Very cool!
 That visualization contains _a lot_ of information, and it does it in a way that is easy to interpret and understand.
-Best of all, it didn't take much work on our part--all we had to do was tell the function the name of the column to use for the x axis, the name of the column to use for the y axis, and the name of the variable to condition on, as denoted by the two different colors.
+Best of all, it didn't take much work on our part.
+All we had to do was tell the function the name of the column to use for the x-axis, the name of the column to use for the y-axis, and the name of the variable to condition on, as denoted by the two different colors.

 If we want to get even more ambitious, we can create mutiple subplots by using the `row=` and `column=` parameters, as well!